Estecka/42-cube3d/drafts/ClipRaycast.md

-Let there be a figure (either a triangle or a parallepiped) ABC Let there be a pixel P
+Let there be a figure (either a triangle or a parallelogram) ABC (In the case of a parallelogram, its axis of symmetry is BC).
+Let there be a pixel P

 _Does P land on ABC ?_
-_Is the triangle backfaced ?_
+_Is the figure backfaced ?_
 _How far away is P on the plane ABC ?_